TxDOT: Harbor Bridge developer did not take steps to fix flaws

-CORPUS CHRISTI, Texas — Leaders with the Texas Department of Transportation held a press conference on the new Harbor Bridge Project Tuesday, a month and a day after construction on the bridge was halted due to concerns with the design of the bridge.
+CORPUS CHRISTI, Texas — The Texas Department of Transportation said Tuesday the developer of the new Harbor Bridge has defaulted on its contract and has 15 days to fix design flaws with the bridge or TxDOT will fire them.

-Editor's Note: The above video is from a previous report on the Harbor Bridge Project.
+This comes a little more than a month after TxDOT halted all work on the new Harbor Bridge and later said the bridge was at risk of "collapse" should work continue.

-"This is unfortunate, disappointing and unacceptable," Executive Director of TxDOT Marc Williams said about developer Flatiron/Dragados LLC's (FLDLCC) "lack of responsiveness" to safety concerns brought by TxDOT.
+"This is unfortunate, disappointing and unacceptable," Executive Director of TxDOT Marc Williams said about developer Flatiron/Dragados LLC's (FDLCC) "lack of responsiveness" to safety concerns brought by TxDOT.

 Williams said TxDOT has long had questions about key design elements of the new Harbor Bridge.